 1. Sealed: “Go thy way, Daniel: for the words are closed up and sealed till the time of the end.”
 (4)

-2. Unsealed: “I beheld till the [other] thrones were cast down, and the Ancient of days did sit … and ten thousand times ten thousand stood before him: the judgment was set, and the books were opened.”
+2. Unsealed: “I beheld till the [other] thrones were cast down, and the Ancient of days did sit … and ten thousand times ten thousand stood before him: the judgement was set, and the books were opened.”
 (5)

 This last promise of the “unsealing” is given by Daniel in the same chapter in which he says that “one like the Son of man came with the clouds of heaven.”
 The very words Christ Himself used for His own return, saying: “I will come in the clouds of heaven.”